Remote predictability of quantum measurement outcomes: Appendix

-where the first and second inequality use the triangle law for the trace norm, and the third inequality is due to the fact that $|\langle i | \sigma|i\rangle|\leq 1$ for each $i$.
+where the first and second inequalities use the triangle law for the trace norm, and the third inequality is due to the fact that $|\langle i | \sigma|i\rangle|\leq 1$ for each $i$.
 Whereas the quantity $\Delta_{\rho}$, is given by

 Therefore, from equations~\eqref{d_dr} and~\eqref{d_r}, we finally obtain $\Delta_{\mathcal{P}^q_A(\rho)}-\Delta_{\rho} \le 0$. $\blacksquare$

 \twocolumngrid